vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 ## The SAP side

+This is what an inventory document looks like in SAP:
+![image](/assets/2025-09-16/010.png)

-In SAP, we use the `MI01` transaction to create a new inventory list.
-Normally, the next step is for warehouse staff to do an inventory count, and then use the `MI05` transaction to enter the numbers into the inventory list.
+In SAP, we use the `MI01` transaction to create a new inventory document.
+Normally, the next step is for warehouse staff to do an inventory count, and then use the `MI05` transaction to enter the numbers into the inventory document.
 But we'll build an applciation to replace the `MI05` step and submit the inventory counts directly into SAP.

-This screenshot shows how the inventory document appears in SAP:

-![image](/assets/2025-09-16/010.png)

 SAP provides a set of BAPIs to process inventory documents.
 We call `BAPI_MATPHYSINV_GETDETAIL` after the user enters the inventory number and fiscal year, which returns all the items belonging to that document.
-Once the counts are typed in, `BAPI_MATPHYSINV_COUNT` sends the results back to SAP and updates the inventory list accordingly.
+Once the counts are typed in, `BAPI_MATPHYSINV_COUNT` sends the results back to SAP and updates the inventory document accordingly.

 The following XQL statement shows how these BAPIs are called.
 For `BAPI_MATPHYSINV_GETDETAIL`, we read only the `ITEMS` table.
 We enter the inventory number and fiscal year to only get the data we want: